-Exceptional leave to enter or remain with Discretionary Leave (DL) is not the same as indefinite leave to remain.
-The duration of the leave period is normally granted to set calendar dates which can vary.
-The applicant should have been sent a letter or Immigration Status Document by the Home Office confirming their grant of leave.
-Individuals who have completed six years of Discretionary Leave (or four years under the old exceptional leave policies) are entitled to apply for indefinite leave to remain.
+Exceptional leave to enter or remain with Humanitarian Protection (HP) or Discretionary Leave (DL) is not the same as indefinite leave to remain.
+They are normally granted to set calendar dates which can vary depending on which status has been granted.
+The applicant should have been sent a letter or Immigration Status Document by the Home Office confirming which status has been granted.